Raz1999/razabasdid/README.md

 📚 I love mathematics, love to learn, and trying building things that can make an impact.

 ## 🧰 Languages and Tools (Currently)
-- Python
+- Python, C
-- Git, GitHub, Linux
+- Git, GitHub

 ## 🚧 Projects in Progress